Vixsry/IDNTRAP/README.md

 # IDNTRAP COMING SOON

-IDNTRAP is a modern and lightweight CSS framework designed to help you build web interfaces quickly and easily.
-Its concept is similar to Bootstrap but more streamlined, focusing on the needs of developers.
+IDNTRAP is a modern and lightweight CSS framework designed to help you build web interfaces quickly and easily.Modern and responsive interface

 ---